top of page

 Ewen Coleman reviews Dog & Bone for The Dominion Post.

-By Helen Pearse-Otene, directed by Jim Moriarty
+Dog & Bone by Helen Pearse-Otene, directed by Jim Moriarty

 Te Rakau Theatre Trust, Soundings Theatre, Te Papa, Wellington, 7pm nightly until January 31